 Start with supporting strap on outside of sheet, buckle on top and on the outer side of brace.
-Bind sheet to belt by passing strap downwards on the outside and upward on inside of belt and on inside of brace, then crossing at back of belt to top of brace and buckle ends together.
+Bind sheet to belt by passing strap downwards on the outside and upward on inside of belt and brace; then downward on outside of belt and on inside of brace, then crossing at back of belt to top of brace and buckle ends together.